2022-2026 electoral district map

 Light is named after Colonel William Light (1786 – 1839), who was the first Surveyor-General of South Australia.
-Light determined the site for the City of Adelaide, divided its acreage into marketable lots and commenced the definition of country sections and land for secondary townships.
+Light determined the site for the City of Adelaide, designed the layout of its streets, squares and Park Lands, and divided its acreage into marketable lots.
+He also commenced the definition of country sections and land for secondary townships.

 Representation and results